WinVector/Examples/LogisticOmit/margin_recovery.md

 From the original data set’s point of view: both experimenters have wrong estimates of their respective coefficients.
 The question then is: if the experimenters pool their effort can they infer the correct coefficients?
 From our point of view only `d1` plus `d2` are observable, even after the experimenters choose to collaborate.
 This is because we are assuming neither of them had access to the original data as each failed to measure one of the explanatory variables.

 Each experimenter knows a lot about the data.
 They known the distribution of their explanatory variable, and even the joint distribution of their explanatory and the dependent and outcome data.
 Assuming the two explanatory variables are independent, they even know the joint distribution of the explanatory variables.
-Together they *almost* know the original non-marginalized data distribution.
-Let’s try to solve for an estimate of that distribution given the data available when the experimenters pool their observations.

 This isn’t the first time we have proposed a “guess at the original data, as it wasn’t shared” as we played with this in [Checking claims in published statistics papers](https://win-vector.com/2013/04/08/checking-claims-in-published-statistics-papers/).
-It is a continual source of frustration that researchers are allowed to claim “results” without the backing code and data.

 ## A Solution